diannedaian/61040-portfolio/assignments/problemset1.md

   confirm(username: String, token: String)
-    requires a PendingConfirmation exists with this username and token effects mark the User’s confirmed flag as true, remove the PendingConfirmation for this username
+    requires a PendingConfirmation exists with this username and token effects mark the User's confirmed flag as true, remove the PendingConfirmation for this username

   authenticate(username: String, password: String): (user: User)